 It can never be used in a positive way.

 It will just go away if everyone stops using it.

-To the extent that any of those prescriptions for dealing with the word are true, they're only true in the narrowest sense.
-There's this fiction that there are arbiters who can grant permission to say nigger and set the rules around how they say it.
+To the extent that any of those prescriptions are true, they're only true in the narrowest sense.
+There's this fiction that there are arbiters who can grant people permission to say nigger and set the rules around how they say it.

 But there are no rules.
 There are only contexts and consequences.